andrewluetgers/ngEventRegistry/README.md

 relationships of events with other services.
 Although better tooling is still needed this is one step toward the visualization of application communication.

+Below you can see the Angular Batarang dependency view.
+It shows what services are injected into other services.
+Now that our events are also services we can easily see what services broadcast a specific event and which ones respond to that event.
+One limitation of this view is that it does not show the same for controllers (left).
+This seems to be an important omission when trying to visualize communication between services and controllers.
+BUT there is a simple solution to this problem (right).
+Take a look at the controllersAsServices.html example to see how it's done.

 ![ScreenShot](https://raw.github.com/andrewluetgers/ngEventRegistry/master/img/batarang.jpg)
 see examples folder for more